 Fostoria had a long tradition of making stunning glass shapes that they used for decorations and sold undecorated for dinnerware and more.
 During the 1950s and into the 1970s Fostoria’s go-to pattern was Century.

-Heisey’s Lariat pattern was the closest in looks.
+One pattern similar to Century is Lariat from Heisey.
 Lariat had large loops on the rim like this caramel dish.

 Heisey made a full line of dinnerware, stemware and accessories in Lariat and they used it for decorations too.
 I have only ever seen accessory pieces like the caramel dish above and the marshmallow bowl (yes, really, a bowl for marshmallow) below.

-Athena is another Heisey pattern that is similar with a curlicue rim, except Athena used S shapes.
+Athena is another Heisey pattern that has a curlicue rim, Athena used S shapes.
 Heisey made it earlier, in the 1940s and I don’t think it was as successful as Lariat since we seldom see pieces.